zzolo/srccon-style-guide-discussion/README.md

 ### Introduction

 * `Assign note taker.`
+* Gatekeeper.
+If you speak more than twice, you should really think about speaking again.
 * Who I am and the like.
 * Our recent style guide.
 * Goals and outline: